 Students may not call local restaurants to deliver to the school.
 Open food/drink is not allowed in the halls, classrooms, or lockers.

 If grades and discipline are in order, seniors may eat in front of the high school in the area now known as the “Senior Porch.”
 Any food purchased off-campus and brought back must remain in the Senior Porch and cannot be taken to the cafeteria or in classrooms.
 The Senior Porch must be cleaned before the end of the lunch period.
-The senior lunch is a privilege and can be revoked.
+The senior lunch is a privilege and can be revoked

-Due to the level of distraction that cell phones and electronic devices cause, high School and middle School students cannot have a phone or device in their possession during the school day.
+Due to the level of distraction that cell phones and electronic devices cause, high school and middle school students cannot have a phone or device in their possession during the school day.
 Students bringing their phones on campus must turn in their phones to their 1st-period teacher and may pick them up at the end of the day.
 Students arriving after 8:00 will turn their phones into the office.
 Phones and electronic devices, including Smart watches, are not permitted at school unless specified by their teachers or administration for a specific event.
-Elementary students are not allowed to bring cell phones or electronic devices to school unless approved by their teachers or administration
+Students can be contacted through the office during school hours.
+The school assumes no responsibility for the care of any electronic device brought on campus.

 Violation of the cell phone and electronic device policy will result in the following: